 - Two cruises, marked as Spring Surprise and Autumn Surprise, are seven-night Hebridean itineraries decided upon by the captain.
 They leave from and arrive back at Oban and are popular with repeat passengers who like the ship so much that they don’t mind where she goes.
 Footloose indicates walking and hiking outings.

-- For 2018, the ship’s 30th season, HEBRIDEAN PRINCESS ventured south during the height of summer on varied itineraries to Dublin, Isles of Scilly, Channel Islands, Bretagne and Normandie (France), Belgium and a cruise up the Thames to London’s Tower Bridge.
+- During the eight of summer, the ship ventures south on varied itineraries to Dublin, Isles of Scilly, Channel Islands, Bretagne and Normandie (France), Belgium and a cruise up the Thames to London’s Tower Bridge.
 For 2019, to far north Orkney, Shetland and Fair Isle.